Wavepackets on de Sitter spacetime: Introduction

-Another desirable feature of any physical theory on a curved spacetime is that it has a sensible flat limit.
-More precisely, in the limit as the curvature of spacetime tends to zero, one must recover the corresponding physical theory on Minkowski spacetime.
-In the context of Lie group theory, such a limit can be obtained under the technique of group contraction \cite{Hannabuss71,InonuWigner53,MickNied72}.
+Another desirable feature of any physical theory formulated on a curved spacetime is that it has a~sensible flat limit.
+More precisely, in the limit as the curvature of spacetime tends to zero, one must recover the corresponding physical theory formulated on Minkowski spacetime.
+In the context of Lie group theory, such a limit can be obtained under the technique of group contraction \mbox{\cite{DooleyRice85,Hannabuss71,InonuWigner53,MickNied72,Mizony84,Primet83}}.
 It is well known that, in this limit, the Lorentz group contracts towards the Poincar\'{e} group (of the same dimension).
-We will explore this fact to prove that a wavepacket on de Sitter spacetime converges to a wavepacket on Minkowski spacetime.
-The flat limit of the plane waves has been analyzed by \cite{GarHugRen03,GazNov08}.
-The authors of \cite{BrosEpsteinGaudinMoschella10,BrosEpsteinMoschella98,BrosEpsteinMoschella08,BrosEpsteinMoschella10,MarolfMorrisonSrednicki13} analyzed specific types of interactions by the use of perturbation methods.
+We will explore this fact to prove that the limit of a wavepacket on de Sitter spacetime is a wavepacket on Minkowski spacetime.
+The flat limit of the plane waves has been analysed by \cite{GarHugRen03,GazNov08}.
+The authors of \cite{BrosEpsteinGaudinMoschella10,BrosEpsteinMoschella98, BrosEpsteinMoschella08,BrosEpsteinMoschella10,MarolfMorrisonSrednicki13} analysed specific types of interactions by the use of perturbation methods.